Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What are the consequences of failure to obtain marketing authorisation?

-In general, all pharmaceutical products must obtain marketing authorisation before being made available for sale in China; pharmaceuticals cannot be supplied unless they have a marketing authorisation issued by the CFDA.
+In general, all pharmaceutical products must obtain marketing authorisation before being made available for sale in China; pharmaceuticals cannot be supplied unless they have a marketing authorisation issued by the CNDA.
 However, if an unapproved drug is urgently required by clinical needs, it may be possible to import the unapproved drug in order to supply healthcare institutions.
-In doing so, the applicant can submit an application to import such unauthorised products and the CFDA will issue a one-time drug import approval document.
+In doing so, the applicant can submit an application to import such unauthorised products and the CNDA will issue a one-time drug import approval document.

 What post-market monitoring mechanisms are in place to ensure the ongoing safety and efficacy of medicinal products after marketing authorisation has been granted?